mishelashala/blog/003-encapsulation.md

 # Encapsulation

-In the context of OOP: encapsulation is a mechanism or technique to avoid leaking the implementation details of an object.
+In the context of OOP: encapsulation is a mechanism or technique used to avoid leaking the implementation details of an object.
 This process is achieved thru the use of information hiding and abstractions.

 > In this blog post we're gonna focus just in the usage of information hiding.